yli-yasir/Timetable-Assistant/README.md

 <img src="https://i.imgur.com/dNRmUXh.gif" height="400" width="500"/>

+## Developer Guide
+Clone the repo, and get the [Apache POI 3.17](https://poi.apache.org/download.html#POI-3.17) and the [Apache Commons IO 2.6](https://commons.apache.org/proper/commons-io/download_io.cgi) libraries.

 ## Known Issues

 * You might see two of the same course when you are searching, make sure to add them both.
 This is because one of the courses name might be written in English letters while the others might be written in Turkish letters.
 (You will not see any difference while using the program, but you will see it in the original .XLSX file.)

-* Information in the program (Selected exmaple info, search results...) persist even when you change the .XLSX file.
+* Information in the program (Selected example info, search results...) persist even when you change the .XLSX file.

 * Loading a file from the internet will not work if the program is located in a USB drive.

+## TODO
+* Reset information when a new file is loaded.
+* Add ability to alter course details.